Cleaning vs Disinfecting vs Sanitizing – What’s the Difference?

 To be legally labeled a disinfectant, a product must be registered with the EPA and meet rigorous testing requirements.
 Here’s what that means:

 Note: pre-cleaning matters!
-For disinfectants to work, they must come into full contact the surface in order to be able to kill the germs — so you should first clean the surface of any dirt or residue before you sanitize or disinfect.
+For disinfectants to work, they must come into full contact with the surface — so clean off any dirt or residue before you sanitize or disinfect.

 Force of Nature is an EPA-registered hospital-grade disinfectant that kills 99.9% of germs.
 You can make it on your kitchen countertop in the Force of Nature appliance with tap water, plus a capsule of salt, water & vinegar.